gpshead/epaper-circuitpython/asm_thumb/README.md

-# ARM Thumb Assembly CircuitPython Fractal Demo Optimizations
+# ARM Assembly CircuitPython Fractal Optimizations

 This package is where the fun continues... when originally writing the code, I was happy in the "Yay, it works!" sense, but wasn't